sievericcardo/greenhouse_dt_project/how-to-run.md

 ### Manually run the main program

-> **NOTE:** With the actual architectural configuration the Data Collectors should not be manually run.
+> **NOTE:** With the actual architectural configuration the Data collectors should not be manually run.
 They are automatically started by the SMOL scheduler (host).
 We will write here how to run it manually just for completeness of information.

 > Please ignore this section if you are trying to run the system how it is supposed to be run.